 As I touched on above, I wasn’t overly impressed with the jacket’s performance in windy conditions, which I think boils down to three design choices.
 First, Patagonia chose to use a standard nylon ripstop shell instead of the Pertex Quantum fabric found on the Micro Puff, which doesn’t block wind as well.
 Second, the large and boxy fit (described below) left added space for drafts to sneak in.
 And finally, the lack of a hood meant that my neck and head were exposed to the elements.
 While the latter two issues can be addressed by sizing down or opting for the $50-pricier hooded version of the Macro Puff (respectively), I do wish that Patagonia had retained the more weather-resistant Pertex Quantum fabric found on the Micro Puff.

-On our scale, my men’s size medium clocked in at 12 ounces (Patagonia lists the weight at 13.2), which didn’t seem overly impressive at first.
+The Patagonia Macro Puff Jacket checks in at 13 ounces for the men’s version, which didn’t seem overly impressive at first.
 However, when you account for the 135- and 90-gram insulation used throughout the jacket and pit it against the rest of the synthetic market, it’s quite competitive.
-For comparison, Patagonia’s Nano Puff Jacket offers less warmth with 60-gram synthetic insulation and tips the scales at 11.9 ounces, while Arc’teryx’s popular Atom AR (which uses 120g and 80g Coreloft) is heavier at 14.8.
+For comparison, Patagonia’s Nano Puff Jacket offers less warmth with 60-gram synthetic insulation and tips the scales at 11.9 ounces, while Arc’teryx’s popular Atom AR (which uses a mix of 120g, 80g, and 60g Coreloft) is heavier at 15 ounces.
 The Macro Puff even manages to stack up well to many popular down options like the Patagonia Down Sweater (13.1 oz.), Outdoor Research Transcendent (13.7 oz.), and Arc’teryx Thorium AR (15.3 oz.).
 Patagonia’s goal was to accomplish down-like weight and warmth in a synthetic package, and we think the Macro Puff does a nice job overall.

 That said, in terms of packability, the Macro Puff falls well short of true down alternatives.
 It certainly stuffs down small for a synthetic jacket (measuring about 10.5 x 13.5 inches), but it’s nevertheless fairly bulky.
-For comparison, its lighter-weight Micro Puff sibling packs down to about half the size (it’s worth noting that the Micro Puff stuffs into its own pocket, while the Macro comes with a separate bag).
-Despite the small complaint, the Macro Puff still easily fit in my daypack with plenty of room to spare.
-If you’re concerned about packability, there’s really no substitute for premium down.
+For comparison, its lighter-weight Micro Puff sibling packs down to about half the size (although we appreciate that the Macro now self-stuffs into one of its pockets like the Micro).
+And importantly, the Macro Puff still easily fit in my daypack with plenty of room to spare.
+If you’re concerned about packability, however, there’s really no substitute for premium down.

 In their efforts to trim away weight, Patagonia surprisingly didn’t compromise in the slightest with the Macro Puff’s storage.
 You get a total of three zippered pockets along the exterior: two lower hand pockets and a Napoleon chest pocket for securing a phone or other small item.
 In addition, there are two drop-in style pockets built into the interior that can easily accommodate a pair of winter gloves.
 All told, we have absolutely nothing to complain about storage-wise with the jacket.